• Skip to primary navigation

 The olives are quickly marinated on the stove in extra virgin olive oil with lemon peel, chili pepper, and garlic for a unique, delicate flavor.
 The heat allows the flavors to meddle quicker, infuse the olive oil, and soften the olives.
 The cubed feta cheese is the finishing touch for this mouthwatering appetizer.

-Plenty of crusty warm bread is the perfect vessel for this dish.
+Plenty of crusty warm bread or homemade crackers are perfect for this dish.
 Dip it in the olive oil; the flavor is divine.

-These olives can be served on top of grilled fish or as a delicious side dish.
+These olives can be served on grilled fish or as a delicious side dish.

 Here is what you need